 How will beach nourishment affect my visit to the Outer Banks?

-Many Outer Banks areas will not be impacted by the current Buxton project or upcoming Nags Head project.
-However, if you are staying in or accessing beaches in Nags Head anywhere south of the Bonnett Street public beach access near milepost 11 between the months of June and November 2018*, you may be affected.
-Beach nourishment in Buxton on Hatteras Island began early June 2017 and is expected to be completed in February 2018.
-Detailed sand pumping location information will be available on the progress map, which will be updated during construction.
+Many Outer Banks areas will not be impacted by the upcoming 2019 Nags Head project.
+However, if you are staying in or accessing beaches in Nags Head anywhere south of the Bonnett Street public beach access near milepost 11 between the months of May and October 2019*, you may be affected.
+Detailed sand pumping location information will be available on the progress map, a link will be provided here once construction begins.
 Depending upon the location of the operations, you may experience some temporary construction noise, night illumination, and beach access diversions.
 Please be patient with our much needed project – beach nourishment is vital to our towns’ future.

 *This schedule is preliminary and may change based on project bid results.

 Why does dredging take place in the summer months?